Skip to content

 ml-intern Review

-ml-intern is Hugging Face's AI agent that automates post-training workflows for large language models, including reading papers, finding datasets, training models, and iterating for improved performance.
+ml-intern is Hugging Face's AI agent that automates post-training workflows, including reading papers, finding datasets, training models, and iterating for improved performance.

 ml-intern - AI tool for intern.
 Professional illustration showing core functionality and features.

-1ml-intern was officially released by Hugging Face around April 21-22, 2026, built on the `smolagents` framework.
+1Released by Hugging Face in April 2026, ml-intern is built on the open-source smolagents framework.

-2In a demo, ml-intern increased a Qwen3-1.7B model's scientific reasoning score on the GPQA benchmark from 10% to 32% in under 10 hours on a single H100 GPU.
+2It increased the Qwen3-1.7B scientific reasoning score on the GPQA benchmark from approximately 10% to 32% in under 10 hours on a single H100 GPU.

 ml-intern at a Glance